thedylanwalsh/fixedML/tutorial/fixedML tutorial.markdown

     </dw:Cdtrs>

 # Hold up!
 We do not have input XML - the input data is fixed width
-Time to combine XSLT with a handler that fires SAX XML parsing events in response to fixed with data nodes:
+Time to combine XSLT with a handler that fires SAX XML parsing events in response to fixed with data nodes.
+This first part hooks up a transformation to the handler we need to feed events to:

     private static String transformTextToXml(String text, File xslt) {
         TransformerHandler handler = null;